bachmeil/embedrdoc/index.md

 D is a nice programming language, but it doesn't have many libraries for statistical analysis.
-One way to solve that problem would be to port all of R's libraries to D. With a few million programmer hours, you could get a good start on that task.
+One way to solve that problem would be to port all of R's libraries to D. With a million programmer hours, you could get a good start on that task.
 A more realistic solution, taken here, is to facilitate communication between D and R. This can be done in two ways: